 Whenever a customer initiates a transaction, the Machine Learning model thoroughly x-rays their profile, analyzing thousands of pieces of information that wouldn’t necessarily seem related to a human being in search of suspicious patterns.
 Everything is completed in milliseconds without compromising the effectiveness of the solution.

-That’s right, we’ve embarked on an endless quest to build the Perfect Fraudster…
+You might say we’ve embarked on an endless quest to build the Perfect Fraudster…

 The idea behind the Perfect Fraudster